actions/toolkit/docs/problem-matchers.md

                 {
                     // Matches the 2nd and 3rd line in the output "regexp": "^\\s+(\\d+):(\\d+)\\s+(error|warning|info)\\s+(.*)\\s\\s+(.*)$",
-                    // File is carried through from above, so we definte the rest of the groups "line": 1,
+                    // File is carried through from above, so we define the rest of the groups "line": 1,
                     "column": 2,
                     "severity": 3,